pirateradiohack/Transistor_Deprecated/README.md

 That should boot the image.
 You can then `ssh` into it on `localhost` on port 2222, and use port 80 on `localhost` port 2223.
 This is of limited use since some python libraries (ie: GPIO) won't run on devices other than a Raspberry Pi.

+## Pinout
-This is the detailed usage of the pins (thanks to https://pinout.xyz):
+This is the detailed usage of the pins (thanks to https://pinout.xyz).
+This is mostly of interest when you want to connect the buttons.

 OOS stands for On Off Shim
 PB stands for Phat Beat
 AAS stands for Audio Amp Shim

 Since powers and grounds don't take names, here is their pinout:
 - Power 1: PB / OOS
 - Power 2: PB / AAS / OOS